-- To be eligible to progress into Semester 2 PNSG courses, the student must achieve a grade of "C" or better in all general education courses prerequisite for semester 2 PNSG courses, and all Semester 1 PNSG courses, which include: - PNSG 1509 Foundations of Adult Nursing Care I - PNSG 1512 Practical Pharmacology - PNSG 1514 Clinical I Practical Nurse Foundations - Students who are unsuccessful in any Semester 1 PNSG course (PNSG 1509, PNSG 1512, PNSG 1514), are not eligible to progress as planned and must reapply to the program for the next available start, which may not be the next semester.
-The student's application will be evaluated according to the admission criteria at the time of reapplication.
-Students with a gap of six (6) academic semesters (not including summer) from the end of the term in which they were unsuccessful will be required to take all courses over. - Students who are unsuccessful in two or more Semester 1 PNSG courses (PNSG 1509, PNSG 1512, PNSG 1514), are ineligible to progress, and must wait 6 academic semesters (excluding summer) from the end of the unsuccessful term to be reaccepted into either M State Nursing Program (ADN or PN).
+- To be eligible to progress into Semester 2 PNSG courses, the student must achieve a grade of "C" or better in all general education courses prerequisite for semester 2 PNSG courses, and all Semester 1 PNSG courses, which include: - PNSG 1509 Foundations of Adult Nursing Care I - PNSG 1512 Practical Pharmacology - ♣ PNSG 1514 Clinical I Practical Nurse Foundations - Students who are unsuccessful in any Semester 1 PNSG course (PNSG 1509, PNSG 1512, PNSG 1514), are not eligible to progress as planned and must complete a Revised Plan of Study (RPOS) and proceed on a seat available basis for the next available start, which may not be the next semester.
+Students with a gap of six (6) academic semesters (not including summer) from the end of the term in which they were unsuccessful will be required to take all nursing courses over. - Students who are unsuccessful in two or more Semester 1 PNSG courses (PNSG 1509, PNSG 1512, PNSG 1514), are ineligible to progress, and must wait 6 academic semesters (excluding summer) from the end of the unsuccessful term to be reaccepted into either M State Nursing Program (ADN or PN).